Church History

 On December 3, 1945, Fairmont Presbyterian Church was incorporated in Van Buren Township, now the City of Kettering, with 42 members.
 Rev. Roland “Rit” Anderson was the founding pastor and Marguerite Bowden was the first organist.
 The young church first met in the dance hall at Dayton’s Community Golf Course, then in members’ homes, briefly in the (now demolished) Dorothy Lane Fire House and the Dorothy Lane School.

 In January 1948, a new “basement” church was dedicated which is directly under the present sanctuary.
-The cost of the “basement” was $95,000 (in 1948 dollars) and eight men of the church took it upon themselves to sign the bank loan.
+The cost of the “basement” was $95,000 (in 1948 dollars) and eight people of the church took it upon themselves to sign the bank loan.

 In 1951, Fairmont realized that the growth of the congregation was calling for more space.
 A fund drive was conducted to superimpose a new sanctuary on the three year old “basement” and add a wing for the Sunday school rooms, a library, and a social hall.
 In January, 1952, the cornerstone was laid, and in the following year, the sanctuary was dedicated.
 By 1955 membership had grown to 1,300, and an expansion of the education wing was begun.
 By 1959, membership was over 1,800 and Fairmont had the largest Sunday School enrollment in Ohio.
 Membership peaked at 3,000 in 1973, as Kettering became a booming suburb of Dayton.
+In 2007, Fairmont launched a Sunday morning Casual worship service in the Fellowship Hall led by a Praise Band, giving the option of both informal and traditional styles of worship.
+Our current membership is several hundred committed people who look to the future with great faith.